The Lovely Bones (film): Critical reception

-Although Ronan and Tucci were praised for their performances, The Lovely Bones received mixed reviews from critics.
-On review aggregator Rotten Tomatoes, the film has a critics approval rating of 32%, based on 247 reviews, with an average rating of 5.00/10.
+Although Ronan and Tucci were praised for their performances, The Lovely Bones received mixed to unfavorable reviews from critics.
+On review aggregator Rotten Tomatoes, the film has a critics approval rating of 31%, based on 244 reviews, with an average rating of 5.00/10.
 The site's critical consensus reads, "It's stuffed full of Peter Jackson's typically dazzling imagery, but The Lovely Bones suffers from abrupt shifts between horrific violence and cloying sentimentality."
 Metacritic gave the film a score of 42 out of 100, based on 36 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Ian Freer of Empire gave the film 4/5 stars.
 Freer emphasized the "bold, daring original filmmaking, with arguably more emotional and intellectual meat to chew on than either the Rings trilogy or Kong."
 Freer noted that, like The Lord of the Rings, the film "does a fantastic job with revered, complex source material" and that, since it is "as terrific on terra firma as it is audacious in its astral plane", it is "doubtful" that there would be a "more imaginative" and "courageous film" in 2010.

-Richard Corliss of Time wrote that "through [Peter] Jackson's art" and Ronan's "magic" the "obscenity of child murder has been invested with immense gravity and grace" and "like the story of Susie's life after death, that's a miracle."
+Richard Corliss of Time wrote that "through [Peter] Jackson's art" and Ronan's "magic", the "obscenity of child murder has been invested with immense gravity and grace" and "like the story of Susie's life after death, that's a miracle."
 Peter Travers of Rolling Stone felt that the film was "conveyed" in a "remarkable performance" by Ronan and described Tucci as being "magnificent as a man of uncontrollable impulses" to "help Jackson cut a path to a humanity that supersedes life and death."
 Travers praised Jackson for building "jolting suspense."
-Despite praising the film, however, Travers noted that while the book "never flinched," the film does, and while the "business is being transacted" by Jackson with a "Lord of the Rings fantasy" the film "attunes himself to a family tragedy."
+Despite praising the film, Travers noted that while the book "never flinched," the film does.
+He says that the "business is being transacted" by Jackson with a "Lord of the Rings fantasy", but in this film he "attunes himself to a family tragedy."